LisaHarrison08/COVID-Trends/README.md

 5. Your project must include some level of user-driven interaction (e.g., menus, dropdowns, textboxes).
 6. Your final visualization should ideally include at least three views.

+### Credits
+All data, available for public use, is sourced from Google Community Mobility Reports.
+This project does not claim any ownership over the data, and is not reponsible for guaranteeing accuracy of the data.